-In this sub-process the telome bends inward toward an axis.
-The inward-projecting sporangia on a sporangiophore of Equisetum (Sphenopsida) is the result of this sub-process.
+In this sub-process, the telome bends inward toward an axis.
+The inward-projecting sporangia on a sporangiophore of Equisetum (Sphenopsida) are the result of this sub-process.

-In this sub-process, the fertile telome bends downward resulting in the downward shifting of the sporangia from terminal to the ventral surface of the leaf.
-This sub-process is responsible for the formation of ventral position of the sporangia in fern (Pteropsida) leaf.
+In this sub-process, the fertile telome bends downward resulting in the downward shifting of the sporangia from the terminal to the ventral surface of the leaf.
+This sub-process is responsible for the formation of the ventral position of the sporangia in the fern (Pteropsida) leaf.